Project-MAGI/EEG-Datasets/README.md

   9. [mEBAL](https://github.com/BiDAlab/mEBAL): A multimodal database for eye blink detection and attention level estimation.
 NIR + RGB Cameras + EEG signals from 38 different students comprising of 3000 blink samples. [[Article]](https://arxiv.org/pdf/2006.05327.pdf) [[Data]](https://github.com/BiDAlab/mEBAL)

 * **Miscellaneous**
-  1. [MNIST Brain Digits](http://mindbigdata.com/opendb/index.html): EEG data when a digit(0-9) is shown to the subject, recorded 2s for a single subject using Minwave, EPOC, Muse, Insight.
-Includes over 1.2M samples.
-  2. [Imagenet Brain](http://www.mindbigdata.com/opendb/imagenet.html): A random image is shown (out of 14k images from the Imagenet ILSVRC2013 train dataset) and EEG signals are recorded for 3s for one subject.
-Includes over 70k samples.
-  3. [Working Memory](https://github.com/pbashivan/EEGLearn/tree/master/Sample%20data): Participants briefly observe an array containing multiple English characters SET (500ms) and maintain the information for three seconds.
+  1. [Working Memory](https://github.com/pbashivan/EEGLearn/tree/master/Sample%20data): Participants briefly observe an array containing multiple English characters SET (500ms) and maintain the information for three seconds.
 A TEST character is then presented and participants respond by press of a button if TEST charter matches one of the characters in the SET.
 15 students, 64 electrodes and 500Hz sampling rate.
 Only a small subset of data is available publicly. [[Original Paper]](https://www.memphis.edu/acnl/publications/pdfs/ejn2014b.pdf) [[Further Analysis in ICLR]](https://arxiv.org/pdf/1511.06448.pdf)
-  4. [Deep Sleep Slow Osciallation](https://challengedata.ens.fr/challenges/10): 10 seconds of recording starting 10 seconds before the end of a slow oscillation.
+  2. [Deep Sleep Slow Osciallation](https://challengedata.ens.fr/challenges/10): 10 seconds of recording starting 10 seconds before the end of a slow oscillation.
 Data is recorded with a goal to predict whether or not a slow oscillation will be followed by another one in sham condition, i.e. without any stimulation.
-  5. [Genetic Predisposition to Alcoholism](https://archive.ics.uci.edu/ml/datasets/EEG+Database): 120 trials for 120 subjects recorded from 64 electrodes at 256Hz.
+  3. [Genetic Predisposition to Alcoholism](https://archive.ics.uci.edu/ml/datasets/EEG+Database): 120 trials for 120 subjects recorded from 64 electrodes at 256Hz.
 Two groups of subjects were considered, alcoholic and control.
 Stimuli details are given in the paper.
-  6. [Confusion during MOOC](https://www.kaggle.com/wanghaohan/confused-eeg): 10 students watching MOOC videos in two categories - non-confusing (e.g., basic maths) and confusing (e.g., quantum theory).
+  4. [Confusion during MOOC](https://www.kaggle.com/wanghaohan/confused-eeg): 10 students watching MOOC videos in two categories - non-confusing (e.g., basic maths) and confusing (e.g., quantum theory).
 2-minute duration 10 videos in each category.
 Recorded from single-channel wireless MindSet over frontal channel. [[Article]](http://www.cs.cmu.edu/~kkchang/paper/WangEtAl.2013.AIED.EEG-MOOC.pdf)
-  7. [The Nencki-Symfonia EEG/ERP dataset](https://www.kaggle.com/datasets/patrycjadzianok/nencki-symfonia-eeg-erp-dataset): high-density electroencephalography (EEG) dataset obtained at the Nencki Institute of Experimental Biology from a sample of 42 healthy young adults with three cognitive tasks: (1) an extended Multi-Source Interference Task (MSIT+) with control, Simon, Flanker, and multi-source interference trials; (2) a 3-stimuli oddball task with frequent standard, rare target, and rare distractor stimuli; (3) a control, simple reaction task (SRT); and additionally (4) a resting-state protocol (REST). [[Data]](http://doi.org/10.5524/100990) - [[Paper]](https://doi.org/10.1093/gigascience/giac015)
+  5. [The Nencki-Symfonia EEG/ERP dataset](https://www.kaggle.com/datasets/patrycjadzianok/nencki-symfonia-eeg-erp-dataset): high-density electroencephalography (EEG) dataset obtained at the Nencki Institute of Experimental Biology from a sample of 42 healthy young adults with three cognitive tasks: (1) an extended Multi-Source Interference Task (MSIT+) with control, Simon, Flanker, and multi-source interference trials; (2) a 3-stimuli oddball task with frequent standard, rare target, and rare distractor stimuli; (3) a control, simple reaction task (SRT); and additionally (4) a resting-state protocol (REST). [[Data]](http://doi.org/10.5524/100990) - [[Paper]](https://doi.org/10.1093/gigascience/giac015)
-  8. [ZuCo](https://www.nature.com/articles/sdata2018291): EEG and eye-tracking recording for 12 healthy adult native English speakers, each reading natural English text for 4–6 hours.
+  6. [ZuCo](https://www.nature.com/articles/sdata2018291): EEG and eye-tracking recording for 12 healthy adult native English speakers, each reading natural English text for 4–6 hours.
 21,629 words in 1107 sentences and 154,173 fixations.  [[Paper]](https://www.nature.com/articles/sdata2018291) [[Data]](https://osf.io/2urht/)

 * **Clinical EEG**
   1. [TUH EEG Resources](https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml): Massive amount of data for (i) Abnormal EEG and (ii) EEG Seizures